-Our Registry Operations segment experiences moderate seasonality, primarily because Land Titles revenue fluctuates in line with real estate transaction activity in Saskatchewan.
-Typically, our second and third quarters generate higher revenue during the fiscal year when real estate activity is traditionally highest.
-In our Services segment, our Corporate Solutions and Regulatory Solutions revenue is reasonably diversified and has little seasonality; instead, it fluctuates in line with the general economic drivers.
+Registry Operations experiences moderate seasonality, primarily because Land Titles revenue fluctuates in line with real estate transaction activity in Saskatchewan.
+Typically, the second and third quarters of the fiscal year generate higher revenue, as that is when real estate activity is traditionally highest.
+Ontario Property Tax Assessment Services revenue earned through Reamined does not experience seasonality, as revenue is received evenly throughout the year as per the agreement with the Province of Ontario.

+In Services, our Corporate Solutions and Regulatory Solutions revenue is relatively diversified and has little seasonality; instead, it fluctuates in line with the general economic drivers.
 Some smaller categories of products or services can have some seasonal variation, increasing slightly during the second and fourth quarters.
-In particular, our collateral management services experiences seasonality aligned to vehicle and equipment financing cycles, which are generally stronger in the second and fourth quarters.
-Our Recovery Solutions revenue also does not have specific seasonality but is countercyclical to our other business, in that it can perform better in poor economic conditions.
+In particular, our collateral management services experience seasonality aligned to vehicle and equipment financing cycles, which are generally stronger in the second and fourth quarters.
+Recovery Solutions revenue also does not have specific seasonality, but is counter-cyclical to our other business, in that it can perform better in poor economic conditions.

 The Company has observed that its historical pattern of seasonality in Registry Operations, and to some degree in Services, has been impacted due to the COVID-19 pandemic.
 Although the current year trends would support historical patterns, at this time, we are uncertain if or when seasonality will return to historical patterns.
-Our Technology Solutions segment does not experience seasonality but does fluctuate due to the timing of project-related revenue.
-The balance of our corporate activities and shared services functions, reported under Corporate and other, do not experience seasonality.
-Expenses are generally consistent from quarter to quarter but can fluctuate due to the timing of project-related or acquisition activities.